mohamedahmadianzade/oxolo/README.md

 ## Running the app

-Before running the app, we need to create a database table by running following command:
+Before running the app, we need to create a database tables by running following command:

 ```bash
 npm run migration:update
 ```

+It will create visualInfo and logger tables in database.

-Note : There should be a database with name oxoloDB in database. the migration process does not include the creation database in this version!
+Note : There should be a database with name oxoloDB in database.
+The migration process does not include the creation database in this version!

 ```bash
 # development